 The CS/M Scholars Program at WWU has a mission of preparing students for careers in Computer Science and Math.
 The program aims to support women, underrepresented minorities, and first generation students in their pursuit of a bachelor’s degree in CS or Math, and is funded by a $1 million dollar grant from the National Science Foundation (NSF).
 The grant was written by Professor David Hartenstine in Mathematics and Professor Perry Fizzano in Computer Science.

-- A substantial scholarship, renewable up to four years.
+- A substantial scholarship, renewable up through the 2022-23 academic year and possibly the year after.
 Scholarships funded by the NSF are restricted to those with financial need, but participation in all other aspects of the program are open to all CS/M Scholars.
 All interested students are encouraged to apply.

 - Support for travel to professional conferences.